paul-thebaud/v-phone-input/README.md

 - `value`: the value contained in the phone text input.
 - `phone`: the [phone number object](#phone-number).
-- `messageOptions`: the [message options](#message-options) which you may use to inject the input label or a phone example inside the message.
+- `messageOptions`: the [message options](#message-options) which you may use to inject the input label, current country or a phone example inside the message.

 > If you don't want the automatic validation to run, you can pass a `null` value to the
 > `invalid-message` prop.